Axway/mft-convert/content/en/docs/TransferCFT/concepts/c_bandwidth/r_use_cases_bandwidth.md

 ---

-    title: Bandwidth use cases
+    title: "Bandwidth use cases"
-    linkTitle: Bandwidth use cases
+    linkTitle: "Bandwidth use cases"
-    weight: 230
+    weight: 220

----
-This topic presents three bandwidth scenarios, with suggested unified configuration (UCONF) setting required to implement each of the following use cases:
+---This topic presents three bandwidth scenarios, with suggested unified configuration (UCONF) setting required to implement each of the following use cases:

 - [Limiting overall bandwidth](#Limit)
 - [Prioritizing data transfer](#Prioriti)